 FAQS

-To ensure your meat remains juicy and doesn't dry out, cook it at a low temperature and allow the roast to rest after cooking.
-In addition, you can baste it periodically throughout roasting.
+To ensure your meat remains juicy and doesn't dry out, cook it at a low temperature and allow the roast to rest after cooking. in addition, baste it periodically throughout roasting.

 It should be cooked uncovered to allow the exterior to develop a crust.
 However, if you find that the roast is browning too quickly, you can loosely cover it with aluminum foil during the latter part of the cooking process.